Prepare to Change Your Life

-chacruna and ayahuasca ready to be cookedHow we prepare our mind and body in the weeks leading up to an ayahuasca retreat can make a significant difference in both the experience we have during ceremony, and the lasting results we receive from our time with this mystical medicine.
+How we prepare our body and mind in the weeks and months before an ayahuasca retreat can make a significant difference in the experience during ceremony, and the lasting results received.
 The ayahuasca diet is an important part of this preparation.
-The cleaner the body is when we arrive, the quicker the medicine can get to deep healing instead of cleansing.
-The ayahuasca dieta part of preparation is the most important part of the cleansing process.
+The cleaner the body is when we arrive, the sooner ayahuasca can get to deep healing.

-Yet ayahuasca can only do this once the body has been purified to a certain level.
+Yet, ayahuasca can only do this once the body has been purified to a certain level.
 Without a preparatory and purification regimen before working with the plant medicines, one is likely to experience a fair amount of purging and physical/emotional unpleasantness during their first few ceremonies.

 If one does not follow the preparation guidelines, most of the first few ceremonies are spent simply cleaning the body, calming the mind, and preparing it for deeper healing and teaching, usually accompanied by lots of nausea and purging.
 Much of that can be avoided if the guidelines are followed